Living on Campus

 Chapel and Mass

-The Shaheen Bookstore will reopen on Monday, July 27 with normal operating hours: Monday-Friday, 9 a.m.- 5 p.m., and on Saturday, 10 a.m. to 2 p.m.
-The store will expand its hours during the back-to-school rush, while promoting physical distancing and best-in-class safety standards.
-Watch for those expanded hours soon!
-The bookstore will further promote online ordering via the bookstore website, and will provide a new residence hall delivery service!
+The Shaheen Bookstore is operating under its normal hours: Monday-Friday, 9 a.m.- 5 p.m., and on Saturday, 10 a.m. to 2 p.m.
+The bookstore encourages online ordering via the bookstore website, and provides delivery to residence halls!

 Health and Counseling Center

 The Health and Counseling Center is here to support your health and wellness and will maintain its regular hours of operation: Monday through Friday, 8:30 a.m. to 5 p.m.
-Once on campus, students can schedule appointments by phone with nurses, doctors and counselors.
+Students can schedule appointments by phone with nurses, doctors and counselors.
 When possible, those appointments will be offered virtually through televisits.
-For appointments that require face-to-face meetings, we will have two separate waiting areas: One for visits such as allergy shots, orthopedic injuries, gynecological and other well-student check ups, and for counseling appointments; and the other for students with upper respiratory symptoms that could be associated with the COVID virus.
+For appointments that require face-to-face meetings, we will have two separate waiting areas.
+One is for visits such as allergy shots, orthopedic injuries, gynecological and other well-student check ups, and for counseling appointments.
+The other waiting area is for students with upper respiratory symptoms that could be associated with the COVID virus.

 - Student Evaluation and Testing.
 A separate area of the Health and Counseling Center will serve as a COVID testing and evaluation center for students who develop symptoms or who suspect they have had close contact with someone who has tested positive.
 Special ventilation has been installed and appropriate PPE will be utilized to ensure our staff can safely offer COVID testing.

 - Free On-Demand Access to Medical and Mental Health Services.
-The most exciting change in the Health and Counseling Center is that all students will have free 24/7 access to both medical and mental health professionals through a new service, SMC Care.
+All students have free 24/7 access to both medical and mental health professionals through a new service, SMC Care.
 This telehealth support can be accessed from your cell phone or computer.
+More information coming soon!

-The Cushwa-Leighton Library is now open to members of the Saint Mary's College community (students, faculty, and staff) from 12:30 p.m. to 4:30 p.m.
-EDT, Monday through Friday.
+The Cushwa-Leighton Library is now open to members of the Saint Mary's College community (students, faculty, and staff) with regular semester hours.
 Access will be via the west front door using your Saint Mary's ID card in the swipe-card reader.
 All patrons will be required to wear masks or cloth face coverings at all times while in the building; all staff will wear masks or cloth face coverings when not working by themselves in their own offices.
 All patrons will be required to maintain standard physical distance (6 feet) from each other and from library staff.
 All research help or reference consultations will continue to happen online, not in person.
 More information can be found here.

 Athletics and the Angela Athletic & Wellness Complex